jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 3. The extraction of features from the object and training of SVM.
 4. The object's recognition via project implementation.

+Keep in mind that most of the techniques herein described were applied to data coming out of a RGB camera.
+Such data had to be trasmitted via ROS messages over specified topics and converted to PCL (and XYZ positions), and then back into ROS messages for its transmission in RViz.
+In general, the creation of ROS publishers and further instructions is implicit all over the project.

 #### Data filtering / RANSAC plane fitting
 This section was part of Exercise 1.
 The `pcl_callback()` function had to include instructions to properly filter out the data coming from the RGB camera.
 Threen different techniques were used in this part before the PCL could be clustered:
 1. Voxel Grid Downsampling to reduce the incoming amount of data.